sumust/reinforcementlearning/README.md

 # Reinforcement Learning

 This site is dedicated to all things reinforcement learning (RL).
-Here, you'll find a curated collection of essential resources including foundational papers, insightful talks, and lecture notes that cover a wide range of RL concepts and advancements.
+Here, you'll find a curated collection of essential resources including  papers, talks, and lectures that cover a wide range of RL concepts and advancements.
 My goal is to create a comprehensive learning repository for anyone interested in reinforcement learning.

 ## Introduction/Summary